LEAD POISONING PREVENTION

 Is Your Yard Lead Safe?

-Young children are vulnerable to exposure to lead because of lead dust that gets on their hands from the floor, toys that contain lead, or from playing in the dirt.
-Now that kids are playing outside more, look for potential lead dust exposure.
+Young children are vulnerable to lead exposure because of lead dust that gets on their hands from floors, toys that contain lead, or dirt they may play in.

 Keep outdoor play areas away from old buildings and water runoff areas, and keep sandboxes covered to prevent lead contamination when not in use.
 If you live in a home or apartment built before 1978, test for lead.
 Click here to find affordable soil testing options.